VenkateshShanbhag/AndroidApp/README.md

 # Confluent IIOT tracking App
 The Android application targets to utilize and demonstrate the power and features of MongoDB atlas available in latest release 5.0 .
 The android application has features such as time series collection, RealmDB, sync, triggers and push notifications.
 We have utilised time series collection hosted on mongodb managed atlas cluster as a sink for confluent connector to store the stream data for stimulation of moving vehicles.
 The stream can be generated using python script in [data_generator](https://github.com/VenkateshShanbhag/AndroidApp/tree/dev/data_generator) folder.
+The Demo is w.r.t. static location for city of Bengaluru and can be updated as per your use case.

 ## Setup
 Prerequisites for building the run and build the apk.